apietrelli/myVCF/docs/setup.rst

 VCF fields and requirements
 ---------------------------

-Basically myVCF read VCF files coming from **Annovar** of **VEP** systems.
+myVCF can read VCF files coming from **Annovar** of **VEP** annotation systems.
 Those softwares are the most common tool used for VCF annotation after the SNP call step.

 ..
 Note::
   If you are not sure if your VCF file respect the mandatory field and requirements, try to load it by following the :ref:`Load new data section <load_vcf>`

-Let's definde which are the mandatory fields for myVCF tool
+Let's define which are the mandatory fields that a VCF must contains for myVCF tool

 - The VCF file **must** contain at least 1 sample genotyped (IMG EXAMPLE)